• Skip to primary navigation

 It’s not your imagination – it really does take energy to change habits.
 Recent research tells us that willpower is a “finite resource,” meaning we have only so much of it to use on a given day.
 On a practical level, this means it’s essential to be clear about your priorities.

 The key here is to be mindful of embarking on too many new habits at once.
 Be clear about what matters most.
-If healthy eating is a priority, consider putting your other worthwhile but willpower-taxing goals aside until your new eating habits are well established and your comfortable staying on a diet.
+If healthy eating is a priority, consider putting your other worthwhile but willpower-taxing goals aside until your new eating habits are well-established, and you're comfortable staying on a diet.

 8. Support

 Changing habits is ultimately, as they say, an “inside job,” but you don’t have to do this alone.
-Here's a few things you can do, especially if you're asking how to get motivated to start a diet or how to keep yourself motivated on a diet.
+Here's a few things you can do, especially if you're asking how to get motivated to start a diet or keep yourself motivated.

-• Get together with a few close friends or find some other way of exchanging support and encouragement with like-minded others who have similar goals.
+- Get together with a few close friends or find another way to exchange support and encouragement with like-minded people with similar goals.

-When the going gets rough, human connection can often make the difference between success and struggle.
+Human connection can often make the difference between success and struggle when the going gets rough.
 If you need additional help, seek out an eating coach or therapist.

 9. Self-Care

-There are lots of great tools available for helping yourself, below are a couple of favorites to get you going.
+There are many great tools available for helping yourself, below are a couple of favorites to get you going.
 If you already have self-care techniques that work well for you, be sure to apply those to your dietary goals.

-• Journaling – Whether you do it regularly or just on occasion, putting your thoughts and feelings onto paper can help you process and integrate the changes that you’re making.
+- Journaling – Whether you do it regularly or just occasionally, putting your thoughts and feelings onto paper can help you process and integrate the changes you’re making.
 Be sure to start with a new notebook and use it for this purpose only.

-• Affirmations – Identify any negative thoughts or beliefs that might be undermining your confidence and then turn these around, one by one, to their positive opposites.
+- Affirmations – Identify any negative thoughts or beliefs that might be undermining your confidence and then turn these around, one by one, to their positive opposites.
 Say these at least twice daily, especially good times are first thing in the morning and when you go to bed at night.
-If the affirmations start losing juice, repeat the process and come up with new ones.
+If the affirmations start losing juice, repeat the process and develop new ones.

 Celebrate Your Success

-Acknowledge your effort and accomplishment and reward yourself with a special purchase, by going out to eat with a friend at a vegan restaurant, or in some other way that’s meaningful to you.
+Acknowledge your effort and accomplishment and reward yourself with a special purchase, by going out to eat with a friend at a vegan restaurant, or in some other meaningful way.

 And by “success,” we’re not talking about perfection, just honest effort - focus on what you HAVE done, not on what you haven’t.